PombertLab/A2GB/README.md

 If this happens, you can fix the issues with the stop codons by following the steps described in this [section](https://github.com/PombertLab/A2GB/blob/master/README.md#checking-for-internal-stop-codons-and-missing-start-methionines).

 ...

-#####  Downloading the SwissProt/UniProt databases
+##### Performing homology searches against UniProt databases
-The [UnitProt](https://www.uniprot.org/) Knowledgebase (UniProtKB) is a wide-ranging database of extensively curated information of protein sequence and functional information.
+The [UniProt](https://www.uniprot.org/) Knowledgebase (UniProtKB) is a wide-ranging database of extensively curated information of protein sequence and functional information.
 UniProtKB is comprised of UniProtKB/Swiss-Prot and UniProtKB/TrEMBL.
 Each of these offer a varying level of reliability and quality.
 The Swiss-Prot database contains proteins that have been tested experimentally and are manually annotated and reviewed.
 The TrEMBL database utilizes semi-automatic annotation, which is computationally analyzed and typically not reviewed.
 Together, these databases provide a substantial collection of functional information on proteins.

+Homology searches against the SwissProt and TrEMBL databases can be performed with [NCBI BLAST+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) or [DIAMOND](https://github.com/bbuchfink/diamond).
+We recommend using [DIAMOND](https://github.com/bbuchfink/diamond) due to its significantly decreased computation time.

+######  Downloading the SwissProt/UniProt databases
-To download the SwissProt and/or TrEMBL databases from UniProt, use [get_UniProt.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/get_UniProt.pl):
+We can use [get_UniProt.pl](https://github.com/PombertLab/A2GB/blob/master/Function_prediction/get_UniProt.pl) to [download](https://www.uniprot.org/downloads) the SwissProt and/or TrEMBL databases from UniProt:

 ```Bash
 get_UniProt.pl -s -t -f $ANNOT/UNIPROT/ -n 20 -l download.log